YuelinYao/YuelinYao.github.io/_talks/Dynamics_and_Statistics_of_Cancer_Evolution.md

 location: "London, UK"
 ---

-*A highly interdisciplinary research school, involving mathematicians, theoretical experimental biologists and medical doctors, to highlight and discuss the latest statistical and mathematical practices that could help improve cancer care*
+*A highly interdisciplinary research school, involving mathematicians, theoretical experimental biologists and medical doctors, to highlight and discuss the latest statistical and mathematical practices that could help improve cancer care.*

 INFO